iaretechnician/barebones-masterserver-wiki/Home.md

+:information_source: _This wiki is constantly updated, so it's not recommended to use the documentation provided with the asset - it's most likely outdated_

 ## Regarding Feature Requests, Bugs and Improvement Ideas

 I want to make your experience of running Barebones Master Server as simple, easy and convenient as possible.